Coworking Key Figures: Data and Estimations for 2019

-How many new spaces have opened and will open in 2018?
+How many new spaces have opened in 2018?

-We kept track of all the new coworking spaces being opened in July and August 2018, and the total number is 306—169 are located in the United States.
+We kept track of all the new coworking spaces being opened in the second half of 2018, and the total number is over 1,000 — almost half of which are located in the United States.
 A rough estimate of all U.S. spaces opening this year would be slightly above 1,000.

 Emergent Research has published coworking statistics for the coming four years.
 Below is their forecast of coworking space openings in the U.S. until 2022: